 - scented soaps

 The best way to treat dermatitis is to keep your nipples hydrated.
 You can:

 - Switch to paraben- and fragrance-free soaps and creams.

-- Don’t scrub the area too hard when you’re in the shower.
+- Avoid scrubbing the area too hard when you’re in the shower.

 If these remedies don’t work for you, your doctor may prescribe a steroid cream or another topical solution.

 As if the cramps weren’t bad enough.
 Ugh.
-Periods can also cause an array of other less-than-pleasant symptoms.
-Sorry nipples.
-These symptoms include you too.
+Periods can also cause an array of other less-than-pleasant symptoms in people with ovaries, including nipple effects.